Pope Clement III: Actions

 Clement sent the Archbishop of Tyre, Josias, to persuade King Henry II of England and King Philip II of France to undertake the Third Crusade.

-The relationship of Romans and Sicily had been turbulent and the Romans were increasingly becoming mad at the pope before 1188 which had led to two rival factions in the college of cardinals, with one faction becoming closer to forming an alliance with the king of Sicily, and the other side wanting reconciliation with the emperor.
+Though the relationship between Rome and Sicily had been turbulent, before 1188 the Romans had become increasingly frustrated with Papal governence which led to two rival factions in the College of Cardinals, one faction inclined toward an alliance with the Sicily, the other side seeking reconciliation with the Holy Roman Emperor.

 In April 1189, Clement ended the conflict with Frederick I Barbarossa.
-In spite of agreeing to crown Henry VI as Holy Roman Emperor, Clement III angered him by bestowing Sicily on Tancred, son of Roger III, Duke of Apulia.
+Despite agreeing to crown Henry VI as Holy Roman Emperor, Clement III angered him by bestowing Sicily on Tancred, son of Roger III, Duke of Apulia.
 The crisis was acute when the Pope died in the latter part of March 1191.

-Clement, after Alexander III prohibited supplying military information and material to Muslims, had a series of decretals increased the banned items people would be allowed to trade and called for an embargo with the Islamic world.
+Pope Alexander III had prohibited supplying goods and military information to Muslims.
+Pope Clement increased the list of banned items in a series of decretals and called for a full trade embargo with the Islamic world.

 Clement settled a controversy with King William I of Scotland concerning the choice of the archbishop of St Andrews, and on 13 March 1188 removed the Scottish church from the legatine jurisdiction of the Archbishop of York, thus making it independent of all save Rome.